curran68/mongo-mex/README.md

 Repository created in Github, cloned into Microsoft VS Code followed standard procedures.

-Process followed, created database in Mongodb to enable Data to be adapted updated etc. Installation of Python Pymongo etc to enable connectivity added routes etc.
+Process followed, created database in Mongodb to enable Data to be adapted updated accordingly.
+Installation of Python Pymongo to enable connectivity added routes where applicable.
 Within VS Code created Base templates to allow use of Jinja formatting alongside created extra templates in a static directory and linked accordingly.

 As per the wireframes shown below, designed around the materialize responsive format Mexicana logo doubles as a modal to show an extra feature.